 By implementing these improvements, you’ll create a more user-friendly website that leads to higher engagement and better conversion rates.

-5. Outdated
+5. Your Website Is Outdated

 An outdated website sucks because it gives the impression that your business is behind the times and not keeping up with current trends or technology.
 It can lead to poor user experience, such as slow loading times, clunky design, and broken links, which frustrate visitors.